srmainwaring/curio/README.md

 (and the desktop computer if you want to run the base controller from there while testing).

+### Odometry calibration

+The parameters:

+- `wheel_radius_multiplier`
+- `mid_wheel_lat_separation_multiplier`

+are used to tune the odometry.
+A value of 1.0 means no adjustment.

 ## Usage - Rover

 ### `curio_base`

 This package is used to control the rover.
-It contains a hardware interface for the LX-16A servos and a motor controller node that subscribes to ROS [`geometry_msgs/Twist`](https://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages published to the topic `/cmd_vel`.
+It contains a hardware interface for the LX-16A servos and a base controller node that subscribes to ROS [`geometry_msgs/Twist`](https://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages published to the topic `/cmd_vel`.

 #### Configuration

-The motor controller is configured using the file `curio_base/config/motor_controller.yaml`.
+The base controller is configured using the file `curio_base/config/base_controller.yaml`.
 The most important parameters to check are the serial id's assigned to each servo, and to ensure that these are correct for your rover.
 The default configuration uses the following assignment: